How to write a webinar description that grabs attention?

 What’s the purpose of writing a captivating webinar description?

+Why do you ought to write a description?
+It's obvious.
 The topic can make your future audience curious and attract them to your webinar event.
 The description is there to make them stay and decide to take part in your live video.
 Every marketer knows how important it is to take care of customers at each stage of the funnel.
 If you want to keep your leads after captivating them, you should convince them to stay with you.

 That’s where an alluring webinar description comes in.